cosmosgame/save-the-world/content/articles/index.md

         - All of me, All of you, All of us
         - Turqoise organizations
           - Just starting to happen
-          - Revolutionary Love project
+  - Exploring Spiral Dynamics
-            - video
+    - Caveats
-            - step through the colors
+      - Not really a scientific theory
-  - Revisiting the levels
+        - Need to be parsimonious with its statements
       - Better for groups than individuals
     - How to tell apart
       - Beige
         - Body